1. O'Farrell's Welcome to Limerick

 An Irish 9/8 (or slip) jig, this appeared in a pocket tutor for the

 pipes by O'Farrell in 1800.
-It was also in the Stanford edition of the
+It was also in the Stanford edition of

-Petrie collection.
 2. The Musical Priest/ Miss Ratray

-Celtic harp, button accordian
+Celtic harp, button accordion

-I learned this reel at a slow tempo and found, to my surprise, that it
+I learned this reel at a slow tempo and found, to my surprise, that

-lost its charm when pushed up to speed.
+it lost its charm when pushed up to speed.
 I play it here as a "slow

 reel."
-I learned (or "had," as Irish musicians would say) the second
+I learned (or "had," as Irish musicians would

-tune from Baltimore piper Paul Levin, who probably had it from an old
+say) the second tune from Baltimore piper Paul Levin, who probably

-recording by piper Paddy O'Brien.
+had it from an old recording by piper Paddy O'Brien.

 3. Miss Murphy